 Tip: Carry a spare "first filter", (the 5 micron Pleated Pre Filter), and swop this at each cleaning inspection.
 This gets your system back on line quickly, and you can clean the removed filter at your leisure.

 Have a look at the Models page - the domestic water filters come in three types:

-- A low priced option (without UV) for tank water filtration, and for town supply water users who wish to remove chlorine from their drinking, shower, clothes washing, and cooking water supplies
+- A low priced option (without UV) for town water supply users who wish to remove chemicals such as chlorine from their whole house water supply

 The difference between the models in the Residential range is simply the flow rate supported and the ability to add optional items.
 To ascertain the correct flow rate, the easist way is to check the flow rate of your pump.

 If you wish to purchase more than one item, you can add items to your shopping basket and once you are done identifying all the items you need, you can view the items in your shopping basket and proceed towards checkout and payment.

 Granular carbon filters are made up of coarser particles, and some actually allow water to set up a passage of least resistance through them (a water track), such that the granular carbon is less able to do its normal efficient job of absorption of water contaminants

 We recommend using a licensed plumber who can supply the hose connectors / additional piping to suit your own water line, which may be typically 1", 1 1/4", or 3/4".